Care of the Hospitalized Adult 1

 This is the first course in a four-course Certificate in Hospital & Acute Care for Nurse Practitioners.

-This 8-week online course consists of 7 weeks of course material; and one week for final short answer exam.
-Participants will focus on developing diagnostic reasoning and therapeutic planning skills in the context of managing acute patient presentations in hospital settings in the following clinical areas: Cardiology (acute heart failure and chest pain), “Thinking like a Hospital Pharmacist, including appropriate antibiotic use and Clinical Pearls), Diagnostic Reasoning, The role of the NP in Acute Care and Leadership, and Acute Pain management.
+Participants will focus on developing diagnostic reasoning and therapeutic planning skills in the context of managing acute patient presentations in hospital settings in the following areas: NP Leadership, Diagnostic Reasoning and Issues related to NP roles in hospitals, Acute Limb pain, Cardiology (acute heart failure and acute chest pain presentations), Pharmacology (antimicrobial stewardship and clinical pearls) and Acute Pain Management.

 An interactive and case-based approach is utilized to review acute clinical problems with an emphasis on diagnostic reasoning and therapeutic planning skills.
-Clinical experts will discuss the differential diagnosis, relevant pathophysiology, identification of assessment findings, the relevant diagnostic approach, the therapeutic plan of care, and the red flags that require intervention or consultation.
+Clinical experts will discuss the differential diagnosis, relevant pathophysiology, identification of assessment findings, the relevant diagnostic approach, the therapeutic plan of care and the red flags that require intervention or consultation.
+This 8-week online course consists of 7 weeks of course material and one week for a final short answer exam.

 Prerequisites: